schnitzlein/python-qt5-hello-world/README.md

 Simple Install Test Repo for LCD / TFT Screens.
 Most Drivers comes from Hardware Supplier or from open source wiki: http://www.lcdwiki.com/Main_Page

+The content of the folder test_init is for installing QT5 and checking if the installation was succesful.